nus-cs2113-AY1920S2/duke/docs/README.md

 Mark a task as done

 ### Exit Duke
-Exit duke and save the task into an offline data
+Exit duke and save the task into an offline data file (in `/data/duke.txt`)

 ## Usage